Ashmagar09/Reward-Points/README.md

 ## Dataset

-This is sample data is not same as used in the project as I am generating dates randomly.
+This is sample data it is not same as used in the project as I am generating dates randomly.

 | Customer ID | Price | Product Name | Date       |
 |-------------|-------|--------------|------------|